Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Large-scale gas kinematics in H 1 and O 6

 \subsection{Inter-cloud kinematics traced by resolved \ion{O}{6} components}

 In the combined FUSE and literature sample, there are 34 sightlines with multiple \ion{O}{6} components, including 22 two-component, seven three-component, and five four-component sightlines.
-The decomposition of components relies on the quality of the spectrum (namely $S/N$) and the absorption strength.
+The decomposition of components relies on the quality of the spectrum (i.e., continuum signal-to-noise ratio and spectral resolution) and the absorption strength.
 Therefore, the observed single-component systems may also contain multiple components.
 Here, we focus on these observed multi-component sightlines, which provide an opportunity to probe the kinematics at larger scales than individual components.
 While individual \ion{O}{6} components show a power-law relation between $\log N$ and $\log b$, it remains unclear whether such a power-law relation holds for multiple components in single halos.

-We investigate inter-cloud kinematics using multi-component sightlines.
-For the 34 absorbers that exhibit multiple \ion{O}{6} components, the velocity dispersion ($\sigma_{\varv, {\rm OVI}}$) is computed along each sightline, weighted by the \ion{O}{6} column density profile (Equation \ref{eq:sigmav}).
+We investigate inter-cloud kinematics using the sightlines exhibiting multi-component structures.
+For the 34 sightlines that exhibit multiple \ion{O}{6} components, the velocity dispersion ($\sigma_{\varv, {\rm OVI}}$) is computed along each sightline, weighted by the \ion{O}{6} column density profile (Equation \ref{eq:sigmav}).
 Figure \ref{fig:N_sigma} shows the multi-component systems in red with ${\cal N}_{\rm OVI}$ indicating the number of components, while single-component systems are shown in gray for comparison.
 The total column densities $N_{\rm tot,OVI}$ of multi-component systems are $\log N_{\rm tot,OVI}/\cmjj \approx 14$--15, while the corresponding velocity dispersions range from $\approx 30$ to $100~\kms$.
 The observed line-of-sight velocity dispersions are clearly larger than the intra-cloud line widths of individual components at a fixed column density.
+The velocity dispersions of multi-component sightlines are dominated by the inter-cloud difference between absorbers, while the single-component sightlines only exhibit the line width of individual absorbers.
+Therefore, comparison between single- and multi-component sightlines constrains the different velocity-dispersion-size relations, i.e., the intra-cloud and the inter-cloud kinematics.